Instead of watching the hot new comedy

 "Crashing," he said slowly, "is all about a guy trying to become a stand-up comedian.
 What were you watching?"

 "What?
 No," he replied, mystified.
 "Crashing's on SoHo."

 Which was the exact moment I realised that there must be two hot new comedies called Crashing.

 So while Crashing is an edgy millennial sitcom filled with inappropriate behaviour and lewd jokes Crashing, on the other hand, is a gentle and slightly wistful comedy about following your dreams.

-It was created and written by standup comedian Pete Holmes, who is the host of a successful podcast (You Made it Weird) and a failed chat show (The Pete Holmes Show).
+It was created and written by standup comedian Pete Holmes, who is the host of a successful podcast (

 In Crashing Holmes plays Pete, a struggling standup comedian trying to make it big after his marriage falls apart, largely because he was struggling to make it as a standup comedian.